xzel23/utility/README.md

  - restore Java 8 compatibility (needed for my customer's project)
  - update gradle to 6.3 (for JDK 14 support)
- - updatze SpotBugs and SpotBugs plugin
+ - update SpotBugs and SpotBugs plugin

 ### Version 5.3.3